 Deputy Commanding Officer, 21st Theater Sustainment Command

-Col. LeVien was born in Brooklyn, New York and graduated from Xavier High School in New York City, earned his Bachelor of Arts in Political Science from La Salle University, his Masters of Arts in International Relations from Webster University and his Masters of Arts in National Security Strategy and Policy from the Naval War College.
-His military education includes United States Naval War College, United States Army Command and General Staff College, and Combined Logistics Officer Advanced Course.
+Col. LeVien was born in Brooklyn, New York and graduated from Xavier High School in New York City in 1990.
+He earned his Bachelor of Arts in Political Science from La Salle University in 1994, Masters of Arts in International Relations from Webster University in 1998, National Security Strategist identifier from the United States Army Command and General Staff College (CGSC) in 2005, and Masters of Arts in National Security Strategy and Policy from the United States Naval War College in 2015.

-Col. LeVien is married and they have two children.
+Col. LeVien is married to Patty LeVien and they have two daughters, Patrina and Celina.